DaniruKun/rustplus-commander/README.md

 ```

 `entityid` is a unique ID of every entity on the server.
 It can easily be found by interacting with one (e.g. hitting it) and checking `combatlog` using the F1 console.
+The entities are persisted in a local SQLite DB, which will always be recreated if it is missing.

+Full list of commands:

+- `!ping` pings the Commander, if succesful will respond with a pong
+- `!register <name> <entity_id>` - registers a device with a human `name` that has entity ID `entity_id`, no spaces in names allowed
+- `!turn_on <name>` - turns on a device with name `name`
+- `!turn_off <name>` - turns off a device with name `name`
+- `!list_devices` - list all registered devices
+- `!players` - shows the current number of online players
+- `!time` - prints the current server time
+- `!whoami` - get information about yourself